 I must also have zero-tolerance in certain areas of my spiritual life if I want to remain spiritually healthy.
 Days need to begin with prayer.
 Regular fellowship and worship need to exist.
 Bible study must happen frequently and regularly.
 Compromising in any of these areas leads to consequences that are devastating.

 Upon first discovery of my food allergy and sensitivities, I felt like my life was horribly complicated.
 I struggled to figure out what I could and could not eat and felt not only like a burden when eating with others but an outsider as well.

 Now I realize my diet simplifies my life and makes me healthier because most unhealthy foods filling so many dinner tables don’t find their way into my house much.
-Restaurant choices are limited (cross-contamination), but these limitations also simplify choices and save time.
+Restaurant choices are limited, often because of cross-contamination, but these limitations also simplify choices and save time.
 Once I accepted myself physically with regard to food limitations, I realized that simplicity was a gift that helped me and my family lead healthier lives.

 “[Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the whole world.”
 (1 John 2:2)

 The integration of so many substitutions into my life also leads me to be more aware of the life-giving power that substitutions can have.
 After all, they created a healthier me than has ever existed.